 Study the Brochure and Timetables: Initially plan your own trip even if you intend to use a travel agent later to make the bookings.
 Familiarize yourself with your train numbers and scheduled arrival and departure times.
 Watch out particularly for trains that don't run daily, as some long distance trains don't.
 The timetables contain a wealth of information about every train and every station in the system, and are an invaluable tool for planning ahead for your vacation.

 Searching: Learn to use the search feature on the Amtrak web site.
-A search box is at the top of most pages.
+A link to search is at the bottom of most pages.
 Simple one word searches work best and are most likely to result in the display of useful pages.
 The site also has an Advanced Search page.
+Additionally, Amtrak now offers "ask Julie" a Virtual assistant.
+An icon/link to Julie appears at the top of most Amtrak.com pages.

 Scheduling Hint: Traveling on days just before the full moon is suggested because you can more easily see many things at night.
 You may wish to vist either Sunrise-Sunset or the U.S. Naval Oceanography Portal to help you to plan when to take your trip.